ichbindas/dusk-multisig-node/README.md

     `curl --proto '=https' --tlsv1.2 -sSfL https://github.com/dusk-network/node-installer/releases/latest/download/node-installer.sh | sudo bash`

     __!!
-IMPORTANT: If you try this out on testnet use this command where testnet is defined at the end of the curl !!__
+IMPORTANT: If you try this out on testnet, use this command where testnet is defined at the end of the curl !!__

     `curl --proto '=https' --tlsv1.2 -sSfL https://github.com/dusk-network/node-installer/releases/latest/download/node-installer.sh | sudo bash -s -- --network testnet`

-# Install Wallet on USB device
+# Encrypt USB device

-Alright, we have created a VPS and installed the Provisioner Node!
-Now we will focus on creating a rusk-wallet on an external device. (__Note__: You don't need to install the wallet on an USB drive but security will suffer if you install the wallet on your local machine.)

-9. Make both scripts executable

-    `chmod +x path/to/format_encrypt_usb.sh` (this is optional; Generally advice is to use a clean usb device for `rusk-wallet`)

-    `chmod +x path/to/install_rust_rusk_wallet.sh`
+I will provide two ways to format an USB device (or I guess any other external storage device):

+- If you are on MacOS you can use the expterimental __macos_usb_setup__.
+The format will be APFS and only readable on MacOS (there for sure is a pacakage for that on Linux, [right](https://github.com/sgan81/apfs-fuse)?).
+Make the script usable on your machine `chmod +x path/to/macos_usb_setup.sh` and afterwards run it with just `path/to/macos_usb_setup.sh`.
+The script needs to be outside of the USB drive!

+<a name="veracrypt_anchor"></a>
+- Or follow this way better guide if you are on a Linux based system, which uses `veracrypt` to encrypt a container on the usb device:

+    1. Install package for exfat support

+        `sudo apt update`

+        `sudo apt install exfatprogs`

+    2. Find usb device with `lsblk` (for me it was `sdb/sdb1` - with `sdb1` being the actual usb device partition)

+    3. Check if the USB device is still mounted:

+        `mount | grep /sdb/sdb1`

+        If yes, unmount it with:

+        `sudo umount /sdb/sdb1`

+    4. Now you can format the USB device:

+        `sudo mkfs.exfat -n new_name_for_usb /sdb/sdb1`

+        Now we have formatted the USB device to `exFat` format, which works on MacOS and Linux.

+    5. We will use `veracrypt` to create an encrypted container on the USB device.
+Go to [veracrypt's website](https://veracrypt.io/en/Downloads.html) and download the correct installer for your system and install accordingly.

+        (On Linux open a terminal in the directory of the `.deb` file and execute: `sudo apt install ./file_name` with `file_name` being the name of the downloaded `.deb` file.)

+    6. Now we will create a file on our USB, which will serve as our encrypted container.
+Name it whatever you want, in this example it will be: `secure_container.vc`.
+The `.vc` file type is necessary for veracrypt.
+Enter this in the terminal while you are in the USB directory, where you want the container to be: `touch secure_container.vc`

+    7. Now we open a terminal in the USB directory and run the following command to start the process: `veracrypt -t -c`

+        This will open a text-based wizard which will guide you through the creation process.
+(I will add a walkthrough on that asap)

+    8. After we created the encrypted container, we have to create a directory on which we will mount that encrypted container.
+You can choose any directory you want.
+(I just give you an example: `mkdir /home/user_name/MountFolder`)

+    9. Now we can mount this encrypted container to a directory and therefore access its contents in that directory:

+        `veracrypt /path/to/secure_container.vc /home/user_name/MountFolder` and you should be prompted to enter your password (and possibly a PIM, file, etc. depending on what you set up)

+        You will now find in `/home/user_name/MountFolder` the secure container and can create whatever you want in it.
+As soon as you unmount the directory is not accessible anymore!

+    10. After we are done using the encrypted container, we can unmount it with `veracrypt -d /home/user_name/MountFolder`.

+# Build rusk-wallet

+Now we will focus on building `rusk-wallet` and putting it on an USB device for better security.
+That way a corrupted node won't lead to all your funds being stolen and vice versa. __You can install it on any device you want BUT the machine of the node itself!__ Otherwise our Multisignature approach will be useless.

+1. Based on your OS, make the correct script executable and put it inside of the UBS device with `chmod +x path/to/macos_install_rusk_wallet.sh` or `chmod +x path/to/linux_install_rusk_wallet.sh`.

+    - Make sure that we have all the necessary libraries to build the rusk-wallet:

+        `sudo apt update && sudo apt install build-essential pkg-config libssl-dev clang cmake`
-(Optional) 10.
-Run the script format_encrypt_usb.sh (the script needs to be outside of the USB device)

-11. Run the script `install_rust_rusk_wallet.sh` by entering the complete script path into the terminal (the script needs to be inside of the USB device)
+    - The script needs to be inside of the USB device!
+Now run the script by entering the complete script path into the terminal: `path/to/macos_install_rusk_wallet.sh`

+    This will take a while and there might be errors because of missing libraries.
+I hope that won't be the case for you but I can't guarantee 100% success rate.
+Installing the rusk-wallet manually without the script isn't magic, so feel free to take a look for yourself:

-12. Create a new wallet by calling `/full/path/to/rusk-wallet --wallet-dir path/for/your/wallet_directory --network testnet`
+2. Create a new wallet by calling `/full/path/to/rusk-wallet --wallet-dir path/for/your/wallet_directory`

-    - the script puts the executable rusk-wallet in the `.cargo/bin/rusk-wallet` directory
+    - The linux script puts the executable `rusk-wallet` directly in the USB drive directory, while the macOS script puts it in the `.cargo/bin/rusk-wallet` directory on the USB drive.

-    - `path/for/your/wallet_directory` can be any directory on our usb drive.
-In our case we can just create a new folder on the usb (`mkdir /Volumes/usb/test_wallet_dir`) and set that as our path, e.g. here it is: `/Volumes/usb/test_wallet_dir`
+    - `path/for/your/wallet_directory` can be any directory on your USB drive.
+In our case we create a new folder on the USB device (`mkdir /Volumes/usb/test_wallet_dir`) and set that as our `wallet directory`, e.g. `/Volumes/usb/test_wallet_dir`.

-    - If you are doing this on __Nocturne__ please specify the network ` --network testnet` as above
+    - If you are doing this on __Nocturne__ please specify the network ` --network testnet`: `/full/path/to/rusk-wallet --wallet-dir path/for/your/wallet_directory --network testnet` every time you use a `rusk-wallet` command.

-    - If you use mainnet you can remove the option and just use:

-        `/full/path/to/rusk-wallet --wallet-dir path/for/your/wallet_directory`

-13. Select the export consensus keys function in __profile 1__ of the `rusk-wallet`, press enter for the default path or type in your own path.
-Finally, you enter a password for the keys and you have two new files in the path.
+3. Select the export consensus keys function in __Profile 1__ of the `rusk-wallet`, press enter for the default path or type in your own path.
+Finally, you enter a password for the keys and you have two new files in that path.

-    - Alternatively you can use this simply command `/full/path/to/rusk-wallet export -d path -n consensus.keys` which exports it to the `path` you set.
+    - Alternatively you can use this simply command `/full/path/to/rusk-wallet export -d path -n consensus.keys` which exports it to the `path` you set. !!
+There is a way to specify of which profile the exported keys are, which I will add asap
+    - Currently, there is no way to change the default `wallet-directory`, so we always have to pass the wallet-dir argument.
-    - We should also keep a backup of the `wallet.dat` file in our newly created directory: `/Volumes/usb/test_wallet_dir/wallet.dat` (more on this in the future?)
+    - We should also keep a backup of the `wallet.dat` file, which is in our newly created directory: `/Volumes/usb/test_wallet_dir/wallet.dat` (more on this in the future)
-    - There is a way to specify of which profile the exported keys are, which I will add asap
-    - Currently, there is no way to change the default `wallet-directory`, so we always have to pass the wallet-dir

     Whatever you prefer it does the same trick.
-We will need the .keys file in a few moments.
+We will need the `.keys` file in a few moments.

-14. Now you can create a second profile in the menu after loading the wallet, which we will need to sign all of your `stake` / `unstake` / `withdraw` transactions.
+4. Now you can create a second profile in the menu after loading the `rusk-wallet`, which we will need to sign all `stake` / `unstake` / `withdraw` transactions.

-# MULTISIG
+# MULTISIGNATURE

-If you have no clue what Multi Signature is, let me try to explain it in terms of how we use it for Dusk:
+If you have no clue what MultiSignature is, let me try to explain it in terms of how we use it for Dusk:
 The Provisioner node requires the consensus keys of an active stake to participate in the consensus.
 Instead of having the wallet on the VPS of the node, we are gonna have a seperate wallet and export the consensus keys from the wallet to the VPS.
-Additionally, we are gonna keep the funds on the shielded address and do all transactions shielded in order to obfuscate as much as possible to the public.
-When we stake, we select the address of the second profile of the wallet as the owner.
-That way the consensus keys we export to the node can never be abused to access your funds on the shielded account of profile 1.
-(Afaik the public account of profile 1 could be accessed, but since we are not gonna use that to store our DUSK we are not concerned about that.)
+Additionally, we are gonna keep the funds on the `shielded address` and do all transactions `shielded` in order to operate private.
+During the staking process, we select the address of the second profile of the rusk-wallet as the __owner__.
+The consensus keys of profile 1, which are still tied to our shielded funds on the same profile, can only be used to access the public funds on that profile.
+That way any corruption on the side of the node, won't cause any issues for our whole `rusk-wallet`.
+More on this soon.

-Therefore, it is very important that you follow these rules after you are done with the process:
+Therefore, it is very important that you follow these rules:
 - Keep funds on the __shielded__ address of __profile 1__
 - Always do __shielded__ `Stake` / `Withdraw` / `Unstake` operations